PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-13 10:33:17
+Last updated: 2024-04-13 10:33:50
-Random Quote: You don’t want a criminal lawyer.
-You want a criminal lawyer. - Jesse Pinkman
+Random Quote: Yesterday, today and tomorrow are not consecutive, they are connected in a never-ending circle.
+Everything is connected - The Stranger